ratneshnath/leetcodePremiumQuestions/README.md

 Leetcode premium SQL Question Level: Medium.

-Day 29 of Solving SQL Problem 87.
+Problem 87.
 Q) Flight Occupancy and Waitlist Analysis.

 This is similar question to 85 question with twist.